Last Updated on by Karl

 Big brands are diving into content marketing.
 They’re clunky beasts with colossal budgets.
 But more budget doesn’t mean more success.
 Some attempts are quite simply, pants.
 Others are incredible.
 So what can big brands teach us about content marketing?
-Here’s 7 lessons we can learn.
+Here are seven lessons we can learn.

 Avoid talking about yourself – GE – Ecomagination